 Laura was contemplating the end of her marriage.
 She and her husband Bill had been married for eighteen years, and had two young children.
 The marriage was not in a major crisis, but was definitely in ‘maintenance’ mode.
 Sex was once a month unless it was someone’s birthday.
-They barely spoke to each other unless it was about the kids.
-And once lately she had walked in on Bill looking at pornography on the computer.
-Laura wondered if their relationship was in a rut, or if her marriage was heading for divorce like half of her friends and neighbors.
+They barely spoke to each other unless it was about the kids And once lately she had walked in on Bill looking at pornography on the computer. aura wondered if their relationship was in a rut, or if her marriage was heading for divorce like half of her friends and neighbors.

 They had tried couples therapy, but after several sessions, Bill felt like he was being blamed for their problems and had "promised to be a good boy."
 At this point Laura felt hopeless and confused.
 She wondered even if having an affair would change things.
 Is a failing marriage a result of long term monogamy or was there something deeper happening?